 This is a series to further explain the articles of “A Conservative Christian Declaration.”

-We affirm that it is possible for Christians to speak of orthopathy: rightly ordered affections and appropriate worship (Deut 6:5, Matt 22:37, Hebrews 12:28).
+We affirm that Christians are able to speak of orthopathy, or rightly ordered affections and appropriate worship (Deut.
+6:5, Matt.
+22:37, Heb.
+12:28).
 As the doctrines of the gospel are fundamental to Christianity, so is rightly ordered love for God.

 We deny that Christianity is merely assent or commitment to a set of doctrinal propositions that explain the gospel.

-At its core, orthopathy is divine love–love born in us by the Spirit of God.
-We are unable to love God without loving his Son Jesus Christ, and this love comes only through the inner spiritual work of Spirit of God (2 Cor 13:14; cf. 1 Cor 2:14-16).
-It is impossible to love God without being made new, without being “born from above” by the Holy Spirit.
-In John 1:12-13, those who receive and believe Jesus Christ are the same ones who are “born . . . of God.”
-The fruit of the Spirit is love (Gal 5:22; cf. Col 1:8; 2 Tim 1:7).
-The Holy Spirit pours God’s love into the believer’s heart (Rom 5:5).
+At its core, orthopathy is divine love—love born in us by the Spirit of God.
+No one can love God without loving his Son Jesus Christ, and this love of God in Christ comes only through the inner work of the Holy Spirit (2 Cor.
+13:14; cf. 1 Cor.
+2:14–16).
+No one can love God without being made new, without being “born from above” by the Spirit of God.
+In John 1:12–13, those who receive and believe Jesus Christ are the same ones who are “born . . . of God.”
+The fruit of the Spirit is love (Gal.
+5:22; cf. Col. 1:8; 2 Tim.
+1:7).
+The Holy Spirit pours God’s love into the believer’s heart (Rom.
+5:5).
 We love God and the people God loves because of the indwelling Spirit of God (1 John 4:16, 19).
-Those who do not love Christ fall under a curse (1 Cor 16:22).
-When we call people to have right love for God, it is first and foremost a call to confess that Jesus Christ is Lord to the glory of God the Father.
+Those who do not love Christ fall under a curse (1 Cor.
+16:22).
+The call to love God rightly is first and foremost a call to confess that Jesus Christ is Lord to the glory of God the Father.
 Those who have so believed the Gospel ought then to order rightly their love for God and to worship him appropriately through Jesus Christ.

 Human beings love all sorts of things, and we order our loves sometimes intentionally, sometimes unintentionally.
 It would be silly for a father to love his pet dog more than his daughters.
-Similarly, it would be abhorrent if that man treated his daughters like he does his dog–in either raising the love for the animal or in lowering the love for his daughters, he is doing wrong.
-You see, the expression of the love we have for different things is shaped by both our natural use of and love for those things.
-I salivate over food; I laugh at jokes; I take in a sunset; I kiss my wife.
-Paul does not bid husbands love their wives any way they like; no, they must love them as Christ loved the church.
+Similarly, it would be abhorrent if that man treated his daughters like he does his dog.
+By either wrongly exaggerating his love for the animal or by wrongly diminishing his love for his daughters, he would be doing wrong by feeling wrongly.
+The appropriate expression of loves for different things is shaped by the natural use of those things.
+One salivates over food, laughs at jokes, takes in a sunset, kisses one’s wife.
+Paul does not bid husbands to love their wives any way they wish, but rather just as Christ loved the church.

-Likewise, our love for God ought to have a different shape or contour from the things we love in this world.
-This is why the author of Hebrews bid us “offer to God acceptable worship, with reverence and awe.”
-Simply put, this is the worship that fits a God who is, who has always been, and who always will be, “a consuming fire” (Heb 12:28-29).
-Worship for God, wherein our love for God is outwardly expressed, ought to be shaped by the object of our worship.
-This means, for instance, that it should never be in a state of confusion and disorder, but of wisdom, peace and harmony (1 Cor 14:23, 33, 40).
-Paul likewise stressed the necessity of orthopathy when he concluded his letter to the Ephesians: “Grace be with all who love our Lord Jesus Christ with love incorruptible.”
-You see, there is a love for Christ that is earth-ward and worldly; one that will die with the world that is perishing, and there is a love for Christ that is heaven-ward and as incorruptible as the Lord that is its object.
-We ought to be people who have “reverence for Christ” (Eph 5:21).
-While we know that even our best worship in this life only finds acceptance when offered in the name of Christ and as bathed in the blood of the Lamb, it is still incumbent upon the church to call up all her powers to “become what she is,” worshiping in accordance with the reality that the Spirit of God indwells her (1 Cor 3:2-4; 16-17; 5:7-8).
+Likewise, love for God ought to have a different shape or contour from the things that people love in this world.
+Consequently, the author of Hebrews bids us to “offer to God acceptable worship, with reverence and awe.”
+This kind of worship befits a God who is, who has always been, and who always will be, “a consuming fire” (Heb.
+12:28–29).
+Worship for God, by which our love for God is outwardly expressed, ought to be shaped by the object of our worship.
+Appropriate worship should never be offered in confusion and disorder, but in wisdom, peace and harmony (1 Cor.
+14:23, 33, 40).
+Paul likewise stressed the necessity of orthopathy when he concluded his letter to the Ephesians: “Grace be with all who love our Lord Jesus Christ with love incorruptible” (Eph.
+6:24).